trinodb/trino/presto-docs/src/main/sphinx/develop/group-provider.rst

 All of the properties other than ``group-provider.name`` are specific to the ``GroupProviderFactory`` implementation.

-The ``group-provider.name`` property is used by Presto to find a registered ``GroupProviderFactory`` based on the name returned by ``GroupProviderFactory.getName()``.
+The ``group-provider.name`` property is used by Trino to find a registered ``GroupProviderFactory`` based on the name returned by ``GroupProviderFactory.getName()``.
 The remaining properties are passed as a map to ``GroupProviderFactory.create(Map<String, String>)``.